Show of virtual hands… Who here employs staff without a job description or ‘JD’?

-Granted, the concept of giving your website a job description may seem like a silly idea.
-We will shed light on why this concept is vital to the success of your website.
+Granted, asking your website has a job description may seem like a silly idea.
+We shed light on why this concept is vital to the success of your website.
 Regardless if you have an ecommerce money making machine or a ‘brochure’ style website, it should be equipped to best serve your business goals from day one.
 Of course these goals will change over time and so will your website if it is to continue supporting your business.

 Simply put, if there is no JD, then how do we know if your website is successful?
 What criteria are we measuring it against?
 And no, “it looks great” is not an acceptable answer.

 Asking the below question awards you laser-like focus for your website’s strategy.
 Heath and I often pose this question to clients in the early planning stages:

 You may draw blanks initially, and that’s totally fine.
 We often find that during the idea generation phase of a website project you can lose track of your primary goal… It can get super exciting when you consider the sea of possibilities a website provides.
 Any new ideas, concepts or decisions should be run through the filter of “Will this help or hinder the success of our website?”
 It becomes easy to make a decision with such a clear-cut question.

 What criteria will you use for your website's performance review?

 This doesn’t have to be super complex, however it needs to be quite specific, measurable and all stakeholders must be in agreement.

 Here are some examples of well defined success criteria… In the next 12 months we want to: